CarbonCandor

 Consumer Protection|7 min readApril 10, 2026

-Voluntary RNG Programs Had Almost No Takers.
-Then Came the Mandates.
+Voluntary RNG Programs Had Almost No Takers

 When utilities gave customers the choice to pay for renewable natural gas, almost nobody opted in.
 The industry responded by making it mandatory.